Dying to be Beautiful?

 We are a multi-disciplinary team of scientists who are exploring the toxicity and light reflecting properties of white lead make-up using cosmetic recipes from the 18th century.

 Could young women die from absorbing the lead in their makeup through their skin?

 What did this make-up actually look like when worn on a woman's skin?

 Keep in Touch

-Keep up to date with the work of the Toxic Allure Research Group by signing up for our quarterly newsletter using the subscribe form below.
+Keep up to date with the work of the Toxic Allure Research Group by signing up for our newsletter using the subscribe form below.
 We enjoy our research immensely and we'd love to tell you more about our behind the scenes work, our successes, and share some of the funny stories and makeup photo fails that have happened along the way.

 If you have comments or questions you can reach us at: